 Thank you for making the first-ever JuliaCon a smashing success!
-Please bear with us as we process the video recordings of the talks and discussion sessions.
-We hope to have videos uploaded and released sometime in August.
+Recordings of the talks and discussion sessions are now up and linked to in the schedule below.

 The first-ever Julia conference will take place June 26 and 27 (Thursday and Friday) at the University of Chicago Gleacher Center in Chicago, Illinois.
 Expect two days of cutting-edge technical talks, a chance to rub shoulders with Julia's creators, and a weekend in a city known for its beautiful lakefront and world-class architecture.

 |8:00 AM||space opens, coffee and light breakfast|